About Marcus

 Music Journalist / Editor / Curator / Pundit / Author

-Marcus J. Moore is an esteemed music journalist, editor, event curator, professor, and author of The Butterfly Effect: How Kendrick Lamar Ignited the Soul of Black America, released in October 2020 by Atria Books, an imprint of Simon & Schuster.
-His next book, High and Rising (A Book About De La Soul), a blend of cultural biography, memoir, and critical analysis, will be published by Dey Street Books, an imprint of HarperCollins, in November 2024.
+Marcus J. Moore is an esteemed music journalist, editor, event curator, professor, and author of two books: The Butterfly Effect: How Kendrick Lamar Ignited the Soul of Black America (2020), and High and Rising (A Book About De La Soul) (2024), a blend of cultural biography, memoir, and critical analysis.

 Marcus has been a contributing writer with The Nation and a senior editor with Bandcamp Daily, a platform he helped launch.
 He co-leads the jazz-focused "5 Minutes That Will Make You Love..." series at The New York Times.
 To date, Marcus has had famed musicians like Jon Batiste, Questlove, Meshell Ndegeocello and Thundercat write about their favorite jazz compositions.
 Elsewhere, his music coverage can be found at NPR, Pitchfork, TIME, Entertainment Weekly, GQ, The Washington Post, Rolling Stone and The Atlantic, among other outlets.
 In 2023, he had his own monthly column at TIDAL called "The Liner Notes," where he wrote about esoteric music and key figures from all eras and genres.
 In early 2024, Marcus conceptualized "A Night at The East," a special performance for New York City Winter JazzFest that featured younger stars like Shabaka and Julius Rodriguez playing alongside legends like Billy Hart and Gary Bartz.